wxzh/CP/README.md

 This artifact includes the Haskell implementation of the CP language introduced in the TOPLAS paper *Compositional Programming*.
 It also contains several examples and three case studies written in CP.
 All of the CP programs in this artifact can be type-checked and run using our CP interpreter.

+⚠️ This repository is not maintained.
+Please check our new implementation: <https://github.com/yzyzsun/CP-next>

 ## Docker

 The image on Docker Hub can be pulled and run using the following command: